 The Parish Life Center kitchen is fully furnished with sophisticated equipment that can be used only by those parishioners trained in its use.
 To receive training, contact the church office.
 At least one parishioner who has been trained must be present in the kitchen for all events described above.

-The Fellowship Hall has the following number of tables and chairs which can be used by for both parish events and parishioner-sponsored events:
+The Founders Hall has the a number of tables and chairs which can be used by for both parish events and parishioner-sponsored events:

 The Events Coordinator will be responsible for set-up and tear-down of the tables and chairs in the Fellowship Hall.
 Organizations and parishioners should coordinate their needs with this person by calling the church office.

 As in the past, committees and organizations are responsible for set-up and tear-down for events in Founders Hall.

 South Carolina law determines how alcoholic beverages are allowed and served in the Fellowship Hall and Founders Hall.
 Alcoholic beverages are permitted at parish sponsored events, such as dinner-dances, and at parishioner-sponsored private functions with the permission of the Oversight Committee.
 At no time will alcohol use be permitted or tolerated when the Fellowship Hall is used as a gymnasium for sporting events.